Police: Student from Boston arrested after threatening mass violence at NC university

-HIGH POINT, North Carolina (WHDH) — A 19-year-old student from Boston is facing criminal charges after police say he threatened mass violence on the campus of High Point University.
+HIGH POINT, North Carolina (WHDH) — A 19-year-old student from Boston is facing criminal charges after police say he threatened mass violence on the campus of High Point University in North Carolina.

-Paul Steber, a freshman at the university, was arrested on Tuesday when officers searching his dorm room found two firearms and ammunition, according to the High Point Police Department.
+Paul Steber, a freshman at the university, was arrested on Tuesday night when officers searching his dorm room found a pistol, a double-barrel shotgun, and ammunition, according to the High Point Police Department.

-Court documents say Steber had a “plan and timeline to kill people,” according to multiple published reports.
+Officials say police were tipped off by students who knew Steber had the weapons in his dorm room.

 Steber is charged with two felony counts of weapons on campus or other educational property.
 He has since been confined to the Guilford County jail on $2 million bond.